RBMK: Fuel

 The fuel assemblies consist of two sets ("sub-assemblies") with 18 fuel rods and 1 carrier rod.
-The fuel rods are arranged along the central carrier rod, which has an outer diameter of 1.3cm.
-All rods of a fuel assembly are held in place with 10 stainless steel spacers separated by 360mm distance.
+The fuel rods are arranged along the central carrier rod, which has an outer diameter of 1.3 cm.
+All rods of a fuel assembly are held in place with 10 stainless steel spacers separated by 360 mm distance.
 The two sub-assemblies are joined with a cylinder at the center of the assembly; during the operation of the reactor, this dead space without fuel lowers the neutron flux in the central plane of the reactor.
-The total mass of uranium in the fuel assembly is 114.7kg.
+The total mass of uranium in the fuel assembly is 114.7 kg.
 The fuel burnup is 20 MW·d/kg.
-The total length of the fuel assembly is 10.025m, with 6.862m of the active region.
+This is lower than modern BWRs which have fuel burnup at around 28 MW.d/kg and the PWRs which have it at around 34 MW.d/kg.
+The total length of the fuel assembly is 10.025 m, with 6.862 m of the active region.

 In addition to the regular fuel assemblies, there are instrumented ones, containing neutron flux detectors in the central carrier.
-In this case, the rod is replaced with a tube with wall thickness of 2.5mm; and outer diameter of 15mm.
+In this case, the rod is replaced with a tube with wall thickness of 2.5 mm; and outer diameter of 15 mm.

 Unlike the rectangular PWR/BWR fuel assemblies or hexagonal VVER fuel assemblies, the RBMK fuel assembly is cylindrical to fit the round pressure channels.

 The refueling machine is mounted on a gantry crane and remotely controlled.
 The fuel assemblies can be replaced without shutting down the reactor, a factor significant for production of weapon-grade plutonium and, in a civilian context, for better reactor uptime.
 When a fuel assembly has to be replaced, the machine is positioned above the fuel channel: then it mates to the latter, equalizes pressure within, pulls the rod, and inserts a fresh one.
 The spent rod is then placed in a cooling pond.
 The capacity of the refueling machine with the reactor at nominal power level is two fuel assemblies per day, with peak capacity of five per day.